How To Have A Difficult Conversation

 We tend to avoid difficult conversations for many reasons.
 We may be afraid to start a fight; we may think we would be rejected or misunderstood; we don’t want to annoy; maybe the point we would like to make is too trivial and so on.

-What is often misunderstood when emotions are high is that coming to a discussion open-minded is a learned response and one needs to train oneself to get better at it.
+What is often misunderstood when emotions are high is that coming to a discussion open-minded is a learned skill.
+It takes discipline to tamp down your emotions to accomplish your goal.
+Only practice helps you get better at it.

 The reason for this is self-evident.
-We may both have different information about the subject and we need to be open to hearing all the information before having an opinion or making a decision.
+We both have different information or perspectives about the subject and we need to be open to hearing from the other to have the conversation.

 We may have differing interpretations of the same information.
-Our interpretations are largely driven by our life experience.
+Our interpretations are driven by our personal experience.
 We fail to see that there may be more than one interpretation of the same reality.